lizardlab/bluebase/README.md

  * Create more specific instructions on how to configure the openvpn file to make sure it is a secure authencation still.
  * Stress testing
  * Login system for the dashboard itself.
- * Adding support for multiple databases.
+ * Adding support for multiple database systems.
  * Adding an install script to lessen the installation burden.

 ## License